c Human Factors for Software Dependability 2025

 • Human factors related to software reliability techniques, such as software diversity.

-• Human factors as predictors of software reliability.
+• Human factors as predictors of software reliability, etc.

 • Other related topics.